 "Linda Gradstein Reports"

-Linda Gradstein, Jounalist for National Public Radio about Israel and the Middle East.
+Linda Gradstein, Jounalist, National Public Radio about Israel and the Middle East.

 "Beyond Clericalism?
 Religion and State in Israel"

-Dr. Menahem Lorberbaum, Scholar at the Institute for Advanced Study in Princeton and lecturer at Tel Aviv University.
+Dr. Menahem Lorberbaum, Scholar, the Institute for Advanced Study in Princeton and Professor, Tel Aviv University.

 1999-2000 (Two separate lectures)